ManicodeSecurity/Defending-DevOps/labs/009-Security-Pipeline/lab.md

 2. In the navigation on the left-hand side, click `Build Now`.

 3. Click on the actual build and inspect the `Console Output`.
 You will see each step of the build here running in Jenkins live.

+## The Build Broke?!
+Use what we have learned so far to debug and fix the issue to run Jenkins with a clean build.

 ## What Just Happened?